 If you suspect the presence of forced labour or child labour in a supplier's operations or supply chain, contact CCTF's legal department.

 We require all teammates to certify that they have read and will comply with the Code on an annual basis.
-Violations of the Code result in appropriate corrective action.
+Violations of the Code result in appropriate corrective action, up to and including termination of employment for cause.